-Alyssa Milano ‘So Excited’ As She Confirms ‘Who’s The Boss’ Reboot With TV Dad Tony Danza
+Alyssa Milano ‘So Excited’ As She Confirms ‘Who’s The Boss?’
+Reboot With TV Dad Tony Danza

 “OOOOH M’GOD.
 This is one of the few good things to come out of 2020,” another commenter wrote of the reboot news.

-“I think you just broke the internet,” another told the Who’s the Boss star.
+“I think you just broke the internet,” another told the Who’s the Boss? star.

 Danza also shared a sweet throwback on Twitter, seen here, with the caption, “Excited to bring The Micelli family back to television!”

 The popular sitcom also stared Judith Light, Danny Pintauro, and Katherine Helmond.
-Sadly, Helmond, who played Milano’s grandmother on Who’s the Boss, passed away in 2019.
+Sadly, Helmond, who played Milano’s grandmother on Who’s the Boss?, passed away in 2019.

 The sequel series will be shopped to networks and streaming services by Sony, according to TV Line.
 Based on the success of the reboots of other ABC comedies such as Roseanne/The Conners and Fuller House, the revival should have no problem finding a home.

-The Who’s the Boss reboot will take place 30 years after the original series.
+The Who’s the Boss? reboot will take place 30 years after the original series.
 It will focus on Milano’s Samantha character as a 40-something single mom living in the same Fairfield Conneticuit house the characters lived in more than three decades ago when they first moved in with wealthy advertising exec Angela Bower.

 A synopsis teases that the revival “will explore generational differences, as well as opposing world views and parenting styles within the dynamic of a modern family in 2020.”